progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--If you look at the resulting tree, you can see the SHA-1 value your repo.rb file got for the blob object:-->

-Wenn Du dir den resultierenden Tree anschaust, findest Du den SHA-1 Hash, den die Datei `repo.rb` für das Blob Objekt erhalten hat:
+Wenn Du Dir den resultierenden Tree anschaust, findest Du den SHA-1 Hash, den die Datei `repo.rb` für das Blob Objekt erhalten hat:

 	$ git cat-file -p master^{tree}
 	100644 blob fa49b077972391ad58037050f2a75f74e3671e92      new.txt